From Carlitos to Alcaraz, episode 6: What next for the Spanish phenomenon and can anyone stop him from dominating the sport?

 In the final part of our six-part series on Carlos Alcaraz, the youngest world No 1 in men’s tennis history, we look to the future, both his and of those who might try to challenge him

 6/6: Was Carlos Alcaraz’s victory at the US Open a turning point and is he in a position to dominate the Grand Slams between now and 2025?
-Which players can stand in his way, and what do they have to do in order to keep the Spaniard from remaining at No 1 and winning the most slams of his generation?
+Which players can stand in his way, why is Jannik Sinner the only contemporary with the game to threaten him, and what does everyone else have to do in order to keep the Spaniard from remaining at No 1 and winning the most slams of his generation?

 We’ve seen it coming since Carlos Alcaraz was barely a teenager.
 In 2020, when the raw yet explosive youngster won in dramatic fashion on his ATP Tour debut in Rio – as a 16 year old! – the writing was already on the wall: Carlos Alcaraz was going to be a top pro, and the only question that remained was… how good would be become?